lilab-bcb/cumulus/docs/hashing_cite_seq.rst

 	  - Reference genome name.
 If not provided, scCloud will infer the genome name from data
 	  - "GRCh38"
 	  -
+	* - demuxEM_alpha_on_samples
+	  - demuxEM parameter.
+The Dirichlet prior concentration parameter (alpha) on samples.
+An alpha value < 1.0 will make the prior sparse.
+	  - 2.0
+	  - 0.0
 	* - demuxEM_min_num_genes
 	  - demuxEM parameter.
 Only demultiplex cells/nuclei with at least <demuxEM_min_num_genes> expressed genes
+	  - 200
+	  - 100
+	* - demuxEM_min_num_umis
+	  - demuxEM parameter.
+Only demultiplex cells/nuclei with at least <demuxEM_min_num_umis> of UMIs.
 	  - 200
 	  - 100
 	* - demuxEM_min_signal_hashtag